 There are several major problems with Biden’s secret plan, critics say.
 It’s unethical to tie federal benefits to election activity.
-It’s unconstitutional to have the federal government take the authority that belongs to the states and which Congress has not granted.
+It’s unconstitutional to have the federal government take authority that belongs to the states and which Congress has not granted.
 And, given that all 50 states have different laws and processes governing election administration, it’s a recipe for chaos, confusion, and fraud at a time when election security concerns are particularly fraught.

 Mobilizing voters is always a political act.
 Choosing which groups to target for Get Out The Vote efforts is one of the most important activities done by political campaigns.
 Federal agencies that interact with the public by doling out benefits can easily pressure recipients to vote for particular candidates and positions.
 Congress passed the Hatch Act in 1939, which bans bureaucrats and bureaucracies from being involved in election activities after Democrats used Works Progress Administration programs and personnel for partisan political advantage.

 Executive Order 14019 ignores that the Constitution does not give the executive branch authority over elections.
 That power is reserved for the states, with a smaller role for Congress.
 With H.R.
-1 and other Democrat Party efforts to grab more control over elections thus far failed, Congress hasn’t authorized such an expansion.
+1 and other Democrat Party efforts to grab more control over elections have thus far failed, Congress hasn’t authorized such an expansion.

 As with previous efforts to destabilize elections, the chaos and confusion that would occur are part of the plan.
 The Executive Order copied much of a white paper put out by left-wing dark money group Demos, which advocates for left-wing changes to the country and which brags on its website that it moves “bold progressive ideas from cutting-edge concept to practical reality.”
 Not coincidentally, Biden put former Demos President K. Sabeel Rahman and former Demos Legal Strategies Director Chiraag Bains in key White House posts to oversee election-related initiatives.

-Rahman serves as senior counsel at the White House office that oversees regulatory changes, meaning he approves every federal agency’s regulations and provides a legal review of executive orders before they’re released.
+Rahman serves as senior counsel at the White House office that oversees regulatory changes, meaning he approves every federal agency’s regulations and provides legal review of executive orders before they’re released.
 If you were looking to rush out constitutionally and ethically questionable orders, this post would be key to fill.
 Bains had been Demos’ director of legal strategies, helping write the paper that was turned into an executive order.
 He reports directly to Susan Rice, the hyperpartisan head of the Domestic Policy Council.

 Rice has served in political positions in Democrat White Houses and the scandal-ridden Brookings Institution.
 She played a role in the spying-on-Trump scandal, blatantly lying about the same, lying about the Benghazi terrorist attack, and lying about Bowe Bergdahl’s military record.